-Microsoft is testing a new “End Task” option in the Windows 11 build 25300 in the dev channel.
-With the help of this option, users will be able to end the entire task or process from the jump list without opening a task manager.
+Microsoft is testing a new “End Task” option in the Windows 11 build 23466 in the dev channel (First spotted in build Windows 11 25300).
+With the help of this option, users will be able to end the entire task or process from the jump list or menu that opens when they right-click on the app icon on Taskbar without opening a task manager.

 Right now, if you right-click on the specific opened app icon on the taskbar, the jump list only has the option to close the app window.
 The same option isn’t useful most of the time.
 Like, it cannot end the process or task for a particular app running in the background or when the app become unresponsive.